google/clusterfuzz/docs/getting-started/local_instance.md

 This may take a few seconds to start.
 Once you see an output line like `INFO <timestamp> admin_server.py:<num>] Starting admin server`, you should be able to navigate to [http://localhost:9000](http://localhost:9000) to view the web interface.
-Note that the local instance may use ports other than 9000, such as 9008, for things like uploading files.
-Therefore, using port forwarding to access a local instance may break.
+Note: the local instance may use ports [other than 9000](https://github.com/google/clusterfuzz/blob/master/src/local/butler/constants.py), such as 9008, for things like uploading files.
+Therefore, using the local instance may break if the needed ports are unavailable or if you can only access some of the needed ports (such as when port forwarding only 9000).

 ## Running a local bot instance